jentdong/jentdong.github.io/_posts/2020-12-15-javascriptmas.md

 ### Day 7: Count Vowel Consonant
 [See my solution here](https://scrimba.com/scrim/cob6045b790defac072568f81)
 ### Day 8: The Rolling Dice

+Ah, the rolling dice.
+This one was a 'I don't know what I'm really doing' game; I wasn't good at HTML DOM when starting it!
+I knew how to generate the numbers randomly from 1 to 6, but I got stuck on making the dots appear in the right places.
+I started off thinking about a blank dice face every time, adding the number of dots that were rolled, and then attempted to use flexbox to corral them into the right order - which works alright up to 3, and then with 4-6 you sort of need a column structure and I could not figure out how to implement that using Javascript.

+I then looked at the solution, and pretty much followed that to the end... it was not my finest hour, but at least it worked, and I've learned valuable lessons (like how to add and remove classes using JS!)

 [See my (first, failed) solution here](https://scrimba.com/scrim/co88e44f6abb1cfbffd717fca).

 [See my working solution here](https://scrimba.com/scrim/coc2c4209ad6c3dedd0b2475c)